Frequently Asked Questions

 Refer to the current RFP for more details regarding eligibility.

-Please contact a Community Partnership Program representative with any questions about eligibility that are not addressed in a currently active RFP.
+Contact a Community Partnership Program representative with any questions about eligibility that are not addressed in a currently active RFP.

 Can OHSU faculty apply for grants through the Community Partnership Program?

 Faculty seeking funding from the Knight Cancer Institute do have other options.
 The institute offers several programs to provide support for cancer research.
-Learn more about these opportunities
+Learn more about these opportunities.

 Are there geographic restrictions?

+Organizations applying for a Community Partnership Program grant must be based in Oregon.
 All funds must be used to support efforts within Oregon.

 Developing a Proposal